manju6106/100-Daysofcodingchallenge_Manjula/README.md

 ## About Me:

-I am **Thirumala Sai Harsha Inumarthi**, a **Software Intern at Zephyr Technologies PVT LTD**, specializing in emerging tech and more.
-Currently pursuing a full-time Bachelor's degree in AI and Data Science from KIET, AP, India.
-Outside of studies, I enjoy attending to tech events, traveling, cooking and exploring things.
+I am **Manjula Rachamreddy**, currently undertaking a full-time Bachelor's degree in AI and Machine Learning at SVECW, AP, India.
+Beyond my academic pursuits, I find joy in participating in tech events, expressing myself through drawing and writing, and exploring new places through travel.

 **Ready to kickstart your coding journey? let's make coding fun and accessible for everyone!** 💻🚀